Training Requirements and Resources

 |View a state-by-state comparison on the obligations for employers in each state.|

-If you already have our employment practices liability (EPL) coverage, you can take advantage of the employer resource center available through our partnership with Enquiron.
-Your firm is provided with access to employment attorneys with experience in numerous industries nationwide through the HELPLINE program.
-The HELPLINE program provides employment law advice when and where you need it, before an issue becomes a potential claim.
+If you already have our employment practices liability (EPL) coverage, you can take advantage of the Employer Resource Center available through our partnership with Enquiron.
+Your firm is provided with access to employment attorneys with experience in numerous industries nationwide through this program.
+The Employer Resource Center program provides employment law advice when and where you need it, before an issue becomes a potential claim.

 While this state-by-state comparison may clarify some points, you might still have some questions about your responsibilities, administering training or other HR requirements.
 If that’s the case, and if you are a CPA Mutual EPL policy holder, feel free to call 877-568-6655 to speak with an employment law attorney – access is included in the CPA Mutual Employer Resource Center.